ned-code/moodle-block_mymenu/README.md

 moodlefn-my_menu
 ================

+To install: upload fn_my_menu directory to /yourmoodlesite/blocks/

 This block is part of the MoodleFN series of plugins.
+Please visit us at the URL below for support and more info.

 www.moodlefn.knet.ca